Books

 “If it were possible for Emily Dickinson to sing in a bluegrass band it might sound something like the poems in Scriptorium . . .
 There is a living density to this work, sacred and profane, archaic and now, rendered in lines that are rich with syllabic music and muscle.”–Barbara Roether, New York Journal of Books

-You can purchase Scriptorium from Beacon Press, from your favorite independent bookstore, from Powell’s, or from Amazon.
+You can purchase Scriptorium from Beacon Press, from your favorite independent bookstore, from Powell’s, and elsewhere on the internet.

 Horse and Rider (Texas Tech University Press, 2010)